Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 20th century

 In El Salvador, early in the 20th century, social issues and political unrest dominated the scene.
 From this, military governments most famously developed under General Maximiliano Hernández Martínez, who ruled El Salvador from 1931 until 1944.
-El Salvador had over twelve years of civil war (1979–1992) in the later half of the 20th century.
-Apart from millions of displaced people, government and communist guerilla forces engaged in fighting lost thousands of deaths.
+El Salvador had over twelve years of civil war (1979–1992) in the later half of the 20th century, apart from millions of displaced people, government and communist guerrilla forces engaged in fighting, resulting in thousands of deaths.

 La Matanzas

-Among the worst tragedies El Salvador has ever experienced is La Matanzas, sometimes known as "The Massacre."
-To demonstrate the oppressive regime, indigenous people killed numerous people in 1932.
+Among the worst tragedies El Salvador has ever experienced is La Matanza, sometimes known as "The Massacre."
+To demonstrate the oppressive regime, indigenous people were killed in 1932.

 Salvadoran Civil War (1979–1992)

-Political and social conflict drove the El Salvador civil war; the government got US help while leftist guerilla organizations obtained support from Cuba.
+Political and social conflict drove the El Salvador civil war; the government got US help while leftist guerrilla organisations obtained support from Cuba.
 It stopped once a peace accord was under negotiation, therefore ending the war.

 Post-war (1992–2019)

-El Salvador suffered political corruption, poverty, and great crime following the civil war.
+El Salvador suffered political corruption, poverty, and high crime following the civil war.
 Regarding crime rates and economic growth, the country has lately shown rather significant improvement.

 Geography

-With an 8,124 square mile (21,041 square kilometer) total land area, El Salvador is the smallest nation in Central America.
+With an 8,124 square mile (21,041 square kilometre) total land area, El Salvador is the smallest nation in Central America.
 Guatemala borders the west; Honduras from the north and east; from the south, the Pacific Ocean.
 Mountains, volcanoes, forests, and beaches all abound in this diversified nation.
-It also covers normal natural events as earthquakes and storms.
+It also covers normal natural events, such as earthquakes and storms.

 Climate